Regular Dental Checkup

 Regular Dental Checkups

 As leading dental hygienists, we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
-Our focus is on thorough dental care exams to check your teeth, gums, and overall health.
-At Hall Cosmetic & Family Dentistry, we are equally concerned about your smile as we are your well-being.
+We focus on thorough dental care exams to check your teeth, gums, and overall health.
+At Hall Cosmetic & Family Dentistry, we are equally concerned about your smile as we are about your well-being.

 - You can expect a typical new patient hygiene and cleaning appointment to go as follows:

 - Our front staff will welcome you with typical information gathering and answer any dental care questions you may have.

 - Next, your dental hygienist will greet you in the waiting room.

 - If dental X-rays or photos are required, they will be taken to understand the overall health of your mouth and accurately diagnose any dental issue.